ttlion/sdtDBN/README.md

 z -> b[1]
 ```

-To obtain a graphical representation, the argument "-d" can be used, just as in the tDBN framework, as illustrated next:
+To get a graphical representation if the learned sdtDBN, the argument **-d** can be used, just as in the tDBN framework, as illustrated next:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -d | dot -Tpng -o fig_example1.png
 ```

-would output the following graph:
+The previous command line would output the following graph:

 ![Image](fig_example1.png)

-To learn the parameters of the created DBN, the argument -pm can be used:
+To learn the parameters of the created DBN, the argument **-pm** can be used.
+By running the command line

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -pm
 ```

-would obtain:
+the resulting output would be:

 ```